 - Realize the paramount importance of understanding connection & teamwork

 - If you aren’t getting feedback already, seek it out.
 But seek it from the right sources.
-It’s possible your instructor is not the best model.
-Not all instructors are good at teaching connection.
+Your instructor is likely a good model, might not be thorough at teaching connection, so you might need to source feedback from multiple instructors.
 The next best source to ask are the advanced dancers.
 If you’re a leader, ask the advanced followers which leader “feels” the best to them and why.
 Then ask them to give you feedback on how you feel.
 Vice versa for followers.

 - If you ARE getting feedback from your awesome instructor, be proactive and ask for confirmation and direction: “Is THIS what you mean?” (then show them), “Do you mean heavier or stronger?”.
 If it’s not in a class situation, an instructor will avoid offering advice unless asked for feedback specifically.
 You have to take the initiative.
-If it’s a quick question, a private shouldn’t be necessary, but if it’s more than minute of instruction, you’ll have to make an appointment for a private lesson.
+If it’s a quick question, a private shouldn’t be necessary, but if it’s more than minute or two of instruction, you might need to make an appointment for a private lesson.